 - Branch Basics – The Concentrate – test on small area per company website

-Wax: I’ve used this Daddy Van’s all-natural beeswax polish for a long time and I love it.
+Wax: I’ve used Daddy Van’s all-natural beeswax polish for a long time and I love it.
 Beehive Naturals is another option.

 Eco-Friendly Cleaning Tools